ASchoe311/LaunchMate/README.md

 ### Please contribute translations on [Crowdin](https://crowdin.com/project/launchmate)!

 ## Installation
-- Method 1: Install directly from within Playnite
+- Method 1: Install directly from within Playnite in the Addon Browser
 - Method 2: Click the download link on Playnite's addon page [here](https://playnite.link/)
 - Method 3: Download the latest .pext file from releases and open it using Playnite